subvertnormality/mosaic/README.md

 Clock, swing and shuffle settings apply when the sequencer resets if the sequencer is currently playing.

-Note: Shuffle only works if the global pattern length is set to a multiple of 8, otherwise the sequencer will fall back to swing.

 #### Channel Length

 Channels in your sequencer can be customized to range from 1 to 64 steps in length, and each channel can be adjusted independently, including the global scale pattern.
 This feature allows for intricate layering and timing variations within your compositions.